-- Implement the use of screening tools for continence (including bladder health, bowel health, and use of pads), risk factors and associated adverse events (e.g. falls). - Provide comprehensive assessment and ongoing monitoring of continence. - Implement management strategies aligned with collaborative care plans as well as care recipient's needs and preferences
+- Ensure the availability of qualified staff to provide sufficient time to identify and implement appropriate and dignified incontinence management strategies. - Implement and routinely update policies and procedures to support best-practice incontinence care. - Implement the use of screening tools for continence (including bladder health, bowel health, and use of pads), risk factors and associated adverse events (e.g. falls).

+Provide comprehensive assessment and ongoing monitoring of continence.

+Implement management strategies aligned with collaborative care plans as well as care recipient's needs and preferences conditions adverse clinical

 Implement strategies to identify and prevent risk factors and protect dignity of consumers.
+Implement strategies to identify and prevent adverse events including:

-Management of adverse clinical conditions
+Management of

-- Implement strategies to identify and prevent adverse events including: - Incontinence associated dermatitis is a symptom of inadequate continence management and may be managed using the acronym ACTED (refer to the Figure 39 for more information). - Skin and tissue breakdown including pressure injuries can develop or worsen with prolonged exposure of the skin to moisture. - Falls frequently associated with severe consequences for older Australians. - Urinary tract infections a potentially severe complication of incontinence or poor incontinence care. - Reduced quality of life recognising incontinence can be associated with stigma, potential impacting social engagement and mental health.
+- Incontinence associated dermatitis is a symptom of inadequate continence management and may be managed using the acronym ACTED (refer to the Figure 39 for more information).

+- Skin and tissue

+breakdown including

+pressure injuries can

+develop or worsen with

+prolonged exposure of the

+skin to moisture.

+- Falls frequently associated with severe consequences for older Australians.

+- Urinary tract infections a potentially severe complication of incontinence or poor incontinence care.

+- Reduced quality of life recognising incontinence can be associated with stigma, potential impacting social engagement and mental health.